RPGroup-PBoC/Reg-Seq-2/code/processing/20221114_barcode/README.md

 ```

-The files are processed using `fastp`.
+The files are filtered using `fastp`.
 The first step is to make the bash scripts in this folder executable.
 This can be done by using

 ```
 chmod +x *.sh